zupta/slate/source/includes/_create.md

   Additional fields for Bluedart:
   4. DestinationLocation: 3 digit destination location code needed by Bluedart on shipping label
   5. DestinationArea: 3 digit destination area code needed by Bluedart on shipping label

-__Important Points__:

-1. waybills and links provided in the example can be used to check the API using test credentials
-2. Test credentials provided to you may throw error for some Courier Partners since they point to their testing servers, which might be down or nonfunctional at times.
-For better testing, we would suggest you to share your production credentials for the corresponding courier partner and then try the APIs.

 <aside class="warning">